Informational Instructional Media

 • AECT Standard 1: Content Knowledge (1.2) – I utilized technological resources to enhance learner engagement and content retention.

-• AECT Standard 3: Learning Environments (3.1) – I designed an instructional and informational podcast based on multimedia principles.
+• AECT Standard 3: Learning Environments (3.1) – I designed an instructional interactive multimedia learning experience based on multimedia principles.

-• AECT Standard 5: Research (5.1) – This standard is met by applying research-based theories to develop an effective and informative listening experience.
+• AECT Standard 5: Research (5.1) – This standard is met by applying research-based theories to develop an effective and informative interactive learning experience.

 How Did I Get There?
 Using Microsoft Steps Recorder